smallbellows/inhabitent/plugins/inhabitent-functionality/README.md

-# RED Functionality Plugin
+# Inhabitent Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+Based on the RED Functionality Plugin template for a WordPress functionality plugin for RED Academy students.